Phana Khlaeoplotthuk

-Phana Khlaeoplotthuk (พนา แคล้วปลอดทุกข์) is a Thai military officer who has served as the commander-in-chief of the Royal Thai Army since 1 October 2024. and as the Deputy Director of Internal Security Operations Command.
+Phana Khlaeoplotthuk (พนา แคล้วปลอดทุกข์) is a Thai military officer who has served as the commander-in-chief of the Royal Thai Army since 1 October 2024.

 Early life and education

 Phana was born in Phrom Buri, Sing Buri, 1967.
 He is a son of General Preecha Klaewplodtook, A former Special Advisor to the Royal Thai Army and former Director-General of the Army Training Command and Suphattra Khlaeoplotthuk.

-He attended Armed Forces Academies Preparatory School and Chulachomklao Royal Military Academy.
+He attended Armed Forces Academies Preparatory School (class 26) and Chulachomklao Royal Military Academy (class 37).

+Careers

+Phana previously served as a lecturer at Chulachomklao Royal Military Academy, commander of the 1st Infantry Battalion, 31st Infantry Regiment, King Bhumibol's Guard, and commander of the 11th Infantry Division, respectively.
+He was part of the Wong Thewan factions, a group of officers who rose through the ranks of the 1st Division.

+In 2022, He was appointed as Commander of the 1st Army Area after being selected to undergo training in the Royal Guard course of the King's Close Bodyguard Command, Royal Security Command.
+He was then appointed Chief of Staff of the Army and Commander-in-Chief of the Riyal Thai Army, succeeding General Charoenchai Hinthao.